infusionsoft/fflib-apex-mocks/README.md

 npm run cci:setDefault
 ```

-That's it, you are ready to work in your scratch org.  [force build]
+That's it, you are ready to work in your scratch org.